MSU-Denver-ACM/MSU-Denver-ACM.github.io/SIGS/Cybersecurity/index.md

 **Career and Additional Info**

-Data on jobs available, job titles, relevant education and certificates and career paths. <https://www.cyberseek.org/>
+Data on jobs available, job titles, relevant education and certificates and career paths: <https://www.cyberseek.org/>

+One of the best sources for cybersecurity news: <https://www.sans.org/newsletters/newsbites>